 Modern classic explorer yacht Blue II was launched to international fanfare in spring of last year.
 In a marriage of old and new, her 1960s styling belies the modern technical platform on which she was built.
-Not just pretty, she's practical too, with an Ice Class hull and hybrid propulsion package to suit an adventurous owner.
+Not just pretty, she's practical too.
 Here at the Virtual BOAT Show, we take a virtual tour of the newly delivered 56 metre Turquoise headturner...

 Much like with any explorer project, large tenders were an essential part of the brief, but the owners were insistent that they were not stored on deck.
 The curved sheer and low freeboard wouldn't allow tenders to be launched through a side hatch either, and so tender operations were moved to the aft deck, deployed through hatches, with a custom six-tonne crane that stows almost invisibly athwartships.